Signalling of the Milan Metro: Line 3

 Line 3 has an ATO/ATP system, so the driver must only check the doors and give consent to the electronic system to start the train.

-Line 5
+Lines 4 and 5

-Line 5 uses AnsaldoBreda Driverless Metro, consequently the line does not have classical light signaling.
-Automatic signaling permits a frequency of a train every 75 seconds, but today only a 90-second frequency is used.
+Lines 4 and 5 use AnsaldoBreda Driverless Metro, consequently the lines do not have classical light signaling.
+Automatic signaling permits a frequency of a train every 75 seconds, but on Line 5 only a 150-second frequency is used, owing to the lack of big enough depot for the number of trains that would be needed; this may get fixed as the line gets its own depot, along with its planned extension into Monza.